Build A Stronger Brain With Vitamin K

 - Eat your fat: For maximum absorbability, always take vitamin K and other fat-soluble vitamins with a fat source.

 - The dose: You’ll want 2000 mcg/day, at least 100 of which is MK-7.
 The rest should be MK-4.
-You can find good sources for vitamin K and other key vitamins and minerals in this article.
+You can find good sources of vitamin K and other key vitamins and minerals in this article.